BLOG

 Salesforce-related positions fall into the following hierarchical categories: junior, middle, senior, and architect.

-Huge demand for mid-level developers is largely attributed to the fact that they have the requisite Apex abilities, integration skills, and knowledge of best practices.
+Huge demand for mid-level developers is largely attributed to the fact that they have the requisite Apex abilities, integration skills, and knowledge of the best practices.

 43.9%